Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

 To do that you have to perform the following steps in sequence:

-1. Navigate to the repository's `settings`
+1. Navigate to the repository's `Settings`

     <img src="./media/PreReqGitHub/forkSettings.png" alt="Navigate to settings" height="100">